fbpx

 Lavin Exclusive Speaker

-In the autumn of 1957, Minnijean Brown-Trickey took her rightful place in what had previously been a whites-only school.
-In front of a worldwide television audience, she walked past armed guards and an angry mob to help set America on the path toward desegregation in public schools.
 Incredibly, this was just the beginning of her fiery career as a social activist.
-For her work, she has received the U.S. Congressional Gold Medal, the Spingarn Medal, the Wolf Award, and a medal from the W.E.B.
+For her work, she has received the U.S. Congressional Gold Medal, the NAACP Spingarn Medal, the Wolf Award, and a medal from the W.E.B.
 DuBois Institute, among other citations.
-Under the Clinton administration, she served as Deputy Assistant Secretary of the Department of the Interior, for diversity.
-She has also appeared in two acclaimed documentaries: Journey to Little Rock: The Untold Story of Minnijean Brown Trickey and HBO’s Little Rock: 50 Years Later.
+Under the Clinton administration, she served as Deputy Assistant Secretary for Workforce Diversity at the Department of Interior.
+She has also appeared in two acclaimed documentaries: Journey to Little Rock: The Untold Story of Minnijean Brown Trickey and HBO’s Little Rock Central: 50 Years Later.

 Testimonials